 Although you may be using Angular, you are not limited to doing everything the angular way.
 You can even have side communication outside of Angular using a shared bus from the PubSub model.
 You could also use WebWorkers for running intensive operations and showing the results via Angular.

 The catch here is that once you want to display results on the DOM, you will have to enter the Angular context.
-This is easily done with a call to $rootScope.apply() at some point where you obtain the results.
+This is easily done with a call to $rootScope.apply()

 Now the question is how do you get the $rootScope outside of angular.
 Well, below is the snippet.
-Here we are assuming your ng-app is rooted on document.body.
+Here we are assuming your ng-app is rooted on document.body

 // Get $rootScope